-We have incurred significant costs over the last several years to develop some new asset classes, including SMidCap Value, SmallCap Value and Alternative Real Income, and also to upgrade our business infrastructure.
+We have incurred significant costs over the last several years to develop some new asset classes, including SMidCap Value, SmallCap Value and Income Opportunity, to launch two new mutual funds, the WHG SMidCap Fund and the WHG Income Opportunity Fund, and also to upgrade our business infrastructure.
 Some of the costs associated with these improvements will continue to be incurred in future periods and are relatively fixed.
 While we believe that these investments enhance our future business prospects, no assurance can be given that we will be able to capitalize on these investments and, in the event we are not able to do so, our results of operations may be adversely affected.